-Students in AMNH's first class of Master's candidates hail from as far away as California and as nearby as Queens.
-They include recent college graduates and professionals who left other careers to join our program.
+Students in AMNH's first class of Master's candidates hailed from as far away as California and as nearby as Queens.
+They included recent college graduates and professionals who left other careers to join our program.
 They are from a range of backgrounds and Earth science disciplines, from geology to meteorology to environmental engineering.
-What brings them together is a passion for science and a belief that they can change the world by becoming great Earth science teachers.
-We asked a few of our students to tell us why they picked the MAT program at AMNH, and what they love about it:
+What brought them together is a passion for science and a belief that they can change the world by becoming great Earth science teachers.
+We asked a few of them to tell us why they picked the MAT program at AMNH, and what they love about it:

 My favorite part of the MAT program so far is the number of professionals I’ve been introduced to.
 Alongside my accomplished colleagues, I’ve met scientists and curators who have created some of the Museum’s best exhibits.
 We’ve also been introduced to NYC’s top educators, some of whom I now work with in my school residency.
 On top of that, the experts in pedagogy who advise us regularly have assisted me to a degree that I believe no other MAT program can offer.
 The small cohort size makes a real difference, my peers and I support one another and have a classmate bond that I’m sure doesn’t exist in other programs.

 My favorite part of the AMNH program so far is the unbelievable opportunity to be taught by some of the brightest scientists in the world.
 The atmosphere and the knowledge that I have gained is priceless.
 Also, the cohort is a great mix of personalities and backgrounds, and we have become very good friends.
 The relationships that we have gained will continue our entire careers and beyond.